 Before commencing a small claims court or arbitration proceeding, that party (the "complainant") must provide the other party (the "respondent") with a written notice of dispute that includes the complainant's name and contact information, a detailed description of the dispute, relevant documents, the specific relief sought, and the complainant's physical signature (signature by counsel to the party is not sufficient).
-If you are the complainant, you must send the notice of dispute by first-class mail, FedEx, or UPS to Legal Department, 250 Vesey Street, New York, NY 10281.
-College Board will send its notice to your address as reflected in College Board's records.
+For purposes of clarity and as stated above, this includes disputes relating to the Score Validity Process set forth below in Subsection 9(b).
+If you are the complainant, send the notice of dispute by first class mail, FedEx, or UPS to Legal Department, 250 Vesey Street, New York, NY 10281.
+Alternatively, you(or your counsel) can send the notice of dispute to legalhelp@collegeboard.org.
+A member of College Board's Legal Department will then contact you (or your counsel) to attempt to resolve the dispute through informal good faith negotiations as described below.
+College Board will send its notice of dispute to your address as reflected in College Board's records.

-Also, before the complainant may commence a small claims court or arbitration proceeding, the parties must attempt to resolve the dispute through informal, good-faith negotiation.
+Also, before the complainant may commence a small claims court or arbitration proceeding, the parties must attempt to resolve the dispute through informal, goodfaith negotiation.
 If the parties have not resolved the dispute within sixty (60) days of the respondent's receipt of the written notice of dispute, the parties will mutually schedule a settlement conference which must occur within fourteen (14) days of the completion of the sixty (60) day period, unless otherwise mutually agreed by the parties.
 Each party must personally appear at the settlement conference (if a party is represented by counsel, their counsel may also participate), and appearances may be made telephonically or by video.
 If the parties are unable to resolve the dispute at the settlement conference, either party may commence arbitration or file a small claims court proceeding.
 The statute of limitations and any filing fee deadlines will be tolled while the parties engage in this informal dispute resolution process.
 If any aspect of the requirements in this Subsection 9(a) has not been met, a court can enjoin the filing or prosecution of an arbitration or the assessment of any arbitration fees.
 In addition, unless prohibited by law, the AAA cannot accept or administer an arbitration, nor assess any fees for an arbitration, that has not met the requirements of this Subsection 9(a).
 If the arbitration is already pending, it must be dismissed.